Last Updated on

 SCOP would give a much more realistic idea about how energy efficient an HVAC device is in practice; ie. in a real summer season.

-Nonetheless, as of now, the SCOP is still considered a very new methodology of measuring seasonal cooling and heating efficiency.
+Nonetheless, as of now, the SCOP has still considered a very new methodology of measuring seasonal cooling and heating efficiency.
 As such, you will rarely find the SCOP ratio on older devices.
 In fact, even the new devices rarely include SCOP in their specification sheets primarily because they have yet to measure it.